d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 The specific choice of the size of the said minibatch depends on many factors, such as the amount of memory, the number of accelerators, the choice of layers, and the total dataset size.
-Despite all of that, a number between 32 and 256, preferably a multiple of a large power of $2$, is a good start.
+Despite all that, a number between 32 and 256, preferably a multiple of a large power of $2$, is a good start.
 This leads us to *minibatch stochastic gradient descent*.